ParrotSec/parrotsec.org-old/content/blog/parrot-4.9-release-notes.md

 We are proud to announce the new Parrot installer based on Calamares, the same installer used by Manjaro and other GNU/Linux distributions.

-Manjaro is a distro-agnostic installer that is easy to use and offers not only an improved user experience, but also all the relevant advanced features expected by a quality installer, like full disk encryption complex partitioning etc.
+Calamares is a distro-agnostic installer that is easy to use and offers not only an improved user experience, but also all the relevant advanced features expected by a quality installer, like full disk encryption complex partitioning etc.

 Parrot still ships the Debian installer for those who need it, but now users have a new user friendly option available straight from the desktop of their live environment.